krxsh007/Landing-Page/README.md

 ## Overview

 This project is a responsive landing page built using HTML and CSS.
 The goal of this project is to create a visually appealing and user-friendly landing page that effectively communicates the main message and call to action.
+This project was undertaken as part of The Odin Project.

 ## Features

-- **Responsive Design**: The landing page is fully responsive and works on various screen sizes, including desktops, tablets, and mobile devices.
 - **Modern Layout**: Uses a clean and modern design with a focus on usability and aesthetic appeal.
 - **Custom CSS**: Styled using custom CSS to enhance the visual appeal and user experience.
 - **Semantic HTML**: Utilizes semantic HTML elements to improve accessibility and SEO.